Spotting The Signs: How To Easily Identify A Potential Pathological Liar's Deception

 Cognitive-behavioral therapy (CBT), for instance, can help in identifying and changing the thought patterns that lead to compulsive lying.
 Additionally, therapy can provide tools for building self-esteem and improving interpersonal skills, which are often compromised by pathological lying.
 CBT has been found effective for treating a range of mental health disorders, while Dialectic Behavioral Therapy (DBT) may be appropriate for those living with a personality disorder.

 For those seeking mental health support for pathological lying, online therapy may be a worthwhile consideration.
-It provides a convenient, less intimidating way to access mental health support, ensuring freedom and flexibility.
+It provides a convenient, less intimidating way to get mental health support, ensuring freedom and flexibility.
 Online therapy platforms like BetterHelp have been found to be just as effective as traditional face-to-face therapy, and offer a few advantages, including daily messaging with your therapist, counselor-led support groups, and integrated therapy homework and journaling.

 Takeaway